Topics

 1. There are two ways to lose weight

-2. How to lower base weight
+2. How to lower one's set-point weight

 3. What is your specific diet?